leolara/async-container/README.md

 ## <a name="doc"></a>Documentation

-The BlueHub API is very simple, it has to main methods: `add` and `get`.
+The BlueHub API is very simple, it has two main methods: `add` and `get`.
 But before entering in material

 ### What is a service